 Aspergillosis: Aspergillosis is a common fungal disease of chickens caused by infection with the genus Aspergillus, which consists of approximately 600 different species.
 A. fumigatus is the most common species isolated from infected chickens.
 Aspergillosis manifests as two different forms in chickens.
 Acute aspergillosis, also referred to as brooder pneumonia is characterized by severe outbreaks in newly hatched chicks and is associated with high morbidity and high mortality rates.
-Chronic aspergillosis, which is the form discussed herein, is a disease that occurs usually in adult birds that are living in poorly ventilated, dusty or moldy environments.
+Chronic aspergillosis is a disease that occurs usually in adult birds that are living in poorly ventilated, dusty or moldy environments.

 Avian Influenza: Avian influenza (AI) is a highly contagious reportable disease of poultry that is sporadically seen in backyard flocks.
 AI is caused by infection with type A influenza virus, which is a type of orthomyxovirus of the family Orthmyxoviridae.
 Clinical forms of AI range widely from low pathogenic (LPAI) to highly pathogenic (HPAI).
 Clinical signs can vary from a mild infection (chickens show loss of appetite, deceased egg production, mild respiratory disease, and diarrhea) for LPAI to severe respiratory, neurological, and gastrointestinal (GI) signs with HPAI (resulting in high mortality rates).